 After the Tasen are wiped out by the Komato, it's heavily implied in the ending that the Komato may turn on themselves now that they no longer have an enemy to fight.

-In Breath Of Fire 4, the conflict between the Fou Empire and the Alliance.
+In Breath of Fire IV, the conflict between the Fou Empire and the Alliance.
 The two continents have been in a Cold War that has lasted 600 years, punctuated by four world wars and the incipient threat of a fifth.

 The war between the Terran Confederacy and the Kilrathi Empire portrayed in Wing Commander may not be all that old (it lasted from 2634 to 2669), but it fits the rest of this trope to a tee.
-By the time Wing Commander III rolls around, the war is older than pretty much all of your wingmen*
+By the time Wing Commander III rolls around, the war is older than pretty much all of your wingmennote the oldest person on the flight roster in WC3 was three years old when the war began., and the only reason it looks like it could end any time soon is that the Kilrathi are very slowly gaining an upper hand.
+One battle in the war actually lasted ten years, only ending when both sides stopped sending reinforcements and the remaining troops wiped each other out (The last person to succumb to their wounds was human, so the Terrans technically won).

 The various nations of the Iron Grip series have been periodically fighting each other for entire centuries, if not millenia.
 War is almost an accepted way of life in this steampunky Crapsack World.

-World of Warcraft is Exactly What It Says on the Tin.
-The ongoing conflict between the two playable factions of the Horde (led by orcs) and the Alliance (led by humans) will not end.
-Despite numerouscataclysmic threats that are hostile to both sides, and numerous instances in the game of interfaction cooperation, there will always be skirmishes going on at the borders of the respective empires and the constant threat of more serious warfare heating up.
+World of Warcraft: The ongoing conflict between the two playable factions of the Horde (led by orcs) and the Alliance (led by humans) will not end.
+Despite numerous cataclysmic threats that are hostile to both sides, and numerous instances in the game of interfaction cooperation, there will always be skirmishes going on at the borders of the respective empires and the constant threat of more serious warfare heating up.
 Each side can point to several reasons for it, but at this point it's more about racial hatred and pervasive militarization than any good reason.
 (Well, that, and an excuse to earn Honor/Conquest points in PvP.)
+As of the end of Mists of Pandaria, an uneasy peace has settled.
+Varian won't pursue vengeance against the Horde for Garrosh's crimes since he acknowledges that not everyone in the Horde supported Garrosh, but he warns the Horde's leaders that he won't forgive any more breaches of honor.

 Days of Ruin has Rubinelle and Lazuria, where both sides have fought each other for over a century.
 The Great War should have ended with the meteors, but even after civilization ends, the last surviving leaders on both sides (Admiral Greyfield and General Forsythe, respectively) refuse to end it.
 However, this is ultimately subverted: neither faction is actually fighting for their now-defunct nations.
 Greyfield was responsible for instigating the conflict to fulfill his imperial ambitions, while Forsythe was called out of retirement to lead the remnants of the Lazurian Army against the aggression of the 'New' Rubinelle Army.